Mongalla, South Sudan: Civil war

 Sudan became independent in 1956, after the outbreak of the First Sudanese Civil War (1955–1972).

 After the Addis Ababa Agreement (1972) the Jieng Bor and Murle people lived in relative peace, sharing grazing areas, especially Gok Bor.

 In mid 1981 this harmony broke down when Murle bandits attacked Jieng Bor cattle camps in several locations around Mongalla.
 The police were called in by the commissioner of Mongalla, and turned against the Bor Dinka.

 The SPLM/A exploited this hostility to the Bor Dinka by some Equatorian tribes to gain recruits from the Dinka.

 Peace broke down and the civil war resumed in 1983.

 Early in 1985 the Southern Axis of the SPLA under Major Arok Thon Arok challenged government forces in Southern Upper Nile, Eastern Equatoria and Central Equatoria.
 The Southern Axis captured Owiny-ki-Bul and Mongalla without difficulty, then crossed the Nile, captured Terekeka and besieged Juba.

-Later in 1985 the forces of the Sudan People's Liberation Army (SPLA) received a setback at the village of Gut-Makur near Mongalla when they were confronted by well-armed Mandari people.
-Although willing to fight the Sudan army, the Mandari were not willing to do so under Dinka leadership.
+Later in 1985 the forces of the Sudan People's Liberation Army (SPLA) received a setback at the village of Gut-Makur near Mongalla when they were confronted by well-armed Mundari people.
+Although willing to fight the Sudan army, the Mundari were not willing to do so under Dinka leadership.

 In March 1989 Alternate Commander Jok Reng of the SPLA Mainstream recaptured Mongalla with a relatively small force.

 In the last half of 1989 the SPLA consolidated in towns like Mongalla that surrounded Juba.

 In late 1991, Mongalla was the scene of clashes between two arms of the SPLA.

 Riek Machar of the SPLM/A Nasir was pushing south towards Torit, while the SPLM/A Mainstream commander for Equatoria Kuol Manyang Juuk wanted to push Riek's forces back to Nuerland.

 Due to disunity among the southerners, between 1991 and 1994 the NIR was able to recapture many places in South Sudan including Mongalla and also Ayod, Leer, Akobo, Pochalla, Pibor, Waat, Nasir, Kit, Palotaka, Yirol, Bor, Torit, Kapoeta, Parjok and Magwi.

 Government forces coming from Bor took Mongalla in June 1992 and then turned east toward Torit.